mbessler/botalert-botblock/wordpress/botalertbotblock/readme.txt

        if(function_exists("curl_init")) { echo "curl present"; }
        else { echo "curl NOT installed"; }
      ?>`
+   Or just go to the BotAlert/BotBlock Options page under Settings and run the BotAlert/BotBlock Support Test.

 == ChangeLog ==

+= Version 1.0.1 =
+* dropped one round-trip to BotAlert/BotBlock servers, thus making the plugin a bit faster.
+* added support for non-javascript browsers
-= Version 1.0.0 =
+* several configuration improvements, incl. a requirements test for cURL = Version 1.0.0 =
 * changed data flow to go through plugin: BotAlert/BotBlock Javascript passes through plugin when loaded and results are submitted through plugin for validation.
 Before, both were done through the client's browser directly and thus not always reliable.
 = Version 0.9.6 =